 LOS ANGELES (AP) — Grammy-winning rapper T.I., who is still on probation after spending time behind bars on gun charges, was arrested along with his wife on drug charges after police smelled alleged marijuana coming from their car, authorities said.

-The Wednesday night arrests for possession of a controlled substance occurred in West Hollywood during a traffic stop, Los Angeles sheriff‘s deputy Mark Pope told The Associated Press.
+The Wednesday night arrests for West Hollywood during a traffic stop, Los Angeles sheriff‘s deputy Mark Pope told .occurred in

 "Deputies smelled a strong odor of marijuana emitting from the vehicle," the department said.
 "A narcotics investigation ensued" that resulted in the arrests.